From the Nav tab, tap Flight Plan to open your flight plan for editing and export.

 Select the desired format from the list.

 The Basic flight plan is intended for flight crew / internal company use.
-Select either the print or email icon as desired.

 Note: To email your flight plan, Apple Mail must be set up on the iPad.